/*

 Eight minutes later, Center calls:

-"Two-seven Echo Romeo, cleared out of hold, proceed direct BIGGY, direct CHANT, descend 3,000, expect ILS 6 Teterboro."
+"Two-seven Echo Romeo, cleared out of hold, proceed direct BIGGY, descend and maintain 3,000, expect vectors ILS Zulu Runway 6 Teterboro."

 <<set $badchoices to $badchoices + 2>>